H Street/Benning Road Line: Completion

 On February 21, 2015, a brief flash fire was ignited on the top of a streetcar in simulated service.
 In early March 2015, DDOT suggested that the project may be scrapped entirely, if an outside review being conducted by the American Public Transportation Association found "fatal flaws", but the findings, released on March 16, found no "fatal flaws" in the project.

 Dan Malouff, a writer for the Greater Greater Washington website, reported on July 10, 2015, that a review prepared for the DDOT had identified 33 causes for continued delay in rolling out fare service.
 He said that none of the reported causes for delay were considered "fatal", but the DDOT had not yet responded to the report with a prediction as to when all the problems would be attended to.

 The DC Streetcar's H Street/Benning line began public service operations on February 27, 2016.

+Closure

+Ten years after beginning public service operations, the H Street/Benning line closed.
+No official reason was provided.
+The route is planned to be used by WMATA's Gold line.

 Station listing

-The entire line is in Washington, D.C., and serves 8 stops:
+The entire line was in Washington, D.C., and served 8 stops: